Cottage Home Cluster Communities™ and policy architecture for socially inclusive affordable housing in California.

 Most relevant point: Demonstrates a homeownership-oriented disability housing model with on-site staffing.

-Author / Founder: Mark Roth — Luna(cy): What It Really Takes to Build a Community for Adults with Disabilitieslunaphx.com
+Author / Founder: Mark Roth — Luna(cy): What It Really Takes to Build a Community for Adults with Disabilities — lunaphx.com

-The Autism Housing Network is a national resource hub that curates housing models, community profiles, and practical tools for autistic adults and people with intellectual and developmental disabilities, along with their families, advocates, and providers.
+Description: The Autism Housing Network is a national resource hub that curates housing models, community profiles, and practical tools for autistic adults and people with intellectual and developmental disabilities, along with their families, advocates, and providers.
 It offers searchable examples of innovative housing communities, guides on funding and support structures, and educational materials that help stakeholders compare options and design new projects.

 Understanding who does what within the Regional Center system is essential for families and advocates navigating housing options for adults with I/DD.